sketchbooks99/ofxPostProcessing/readme.md

 # ofxPostProcessing

-This corresponds to the Programmable renderer (OpenGL 3.2 ~, GLSL 150 ~)
+This addon is compatible with programmable renderer (OpenGL 3.2 ~, GLSL 150 ~).

 ---